There are several components that, when they fail, can prevent the engine from starting.

 The ignition system is NOT causing the no-start problem if:

-- Spark is present at all four exhaust manifold side spark plug wires.
+- Spark is present at all six spark plug wires when cranking the engine.

-With all four exhaust side spark plug wires delivering spark to the cylinders (spark plugs), you can conclude that the ignition system is NOT causing the engine no-start problem.
+If all six spark plug wires delivering spark to their spark plugs, you can conclude that the ignition system is NOT causing the engine no-start problem.

 You can also conclude that:

-- The ignition control module (ICM) is good (if equipped).
+- The ignition control module (ICM) is good.

 Since the ignition system is creating and feeding spark to the engine cylinders, the next test steps are to test the fuel pump's pressure.
 Go to: STEP 2: Testing The Fuel Pump's Pressure.